Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

 The transition from hospital to home represents a profound challenge for most GI surgery patients.
-This transition is defined by a dramatic shift in responsibility: while providers control and monitor all aspects of care inside the hospital, patients and caregivers are suddenly tasked with managing complex medical procedures—such as surgical drain care—on their own, often for the first time.
+This transition is defined by a dramatic shift in responsibility: while providers control and monitor all aspects of care inside the hospital, patients are suddenly tasked with maintaining clinical sterility for complex abdominal drain care within their own unadapted living spaces.
 A central feature of many GI surgery recoveries is the use of surgical drains to prevent fluid buildup and enable close monitoring of healing.

 During hospitalization, these devices are managed exclusively by clinical staff.
 However, before discharge, the burden of care rapidly transfers to patients and their families.
 Nurses and physicians attempt to bridge this gap with hands-on instruction, requiring patients to demonstrate competence before discharge.
-As CP1 put it, ``they (patients) have to do it in the hospital before they can go home, kind of like an evaluation, that they are doing it correctly.''
-Providers actively encourage family participation during these sessions, recognizing that greater exposure increases the chances of success at home.
-The expectation from care providers is clear: patients have to replicate the same drain care procedures, such as squeezing and pulling along the drain tube to clear blockages, without professional support.
+As CP1 put it, ``\textit{they (patients) have to do it in the hospital before they can go home, kind of like an evaluation, that they are doing it correctly.}'' Providers actively encourage family participation during these sessions, recognizing that greater exposure increases the chances of success at home.
+The expectation from care providers is clear: patients have to replicate the same drain care procedures, such as squeezing and pulling along the drain tube to clear blockages, without support.

-However, interviews revealed a critical disconnect between what patients appear to learn in the hospital and what they can reliably implement at home.
-Providers described situations where patients, despite demonstrating competence at discharge, failed to maintain proper drain care after leaving the structured environment of the hospital.
-Some patients never change the drain until the next clinical visit, as CP1 described: ``even though we're instructing them (patients).
-Sometimes they come back into the office 2 weeks later, and they've never changed the dressing, and it's soaking wet.''
-These gaps suggest just-in-time, symptom-aware guidance that adapts procedures to home constraints.
+However, GI patients often failed to translate into reliable execution once stripped of the clinical infrastructure and oversight available on the ward.
+GI providers described situations where patients, despite demonstrating competence at discharge, failed to maintain proper drain care after leaving the structured environment of the hospital.
+Some patients never change the drain until the next clinical visit, as CP1 described: ``\textit{even though we're instructing them (patients).
+Sometimes they come back into the office 2 weeks later, and they've never changed the dressing, and it's soaking wet.}'' The gap suggests just-in-time, symptom-aware guidance that adapts procedures to home constraints.